Documentation

 Expected result

-Step 6: Open the public marketplace page
+Step 6: Open the public marketplace pages and review them

 Review: